-- 13. A student wishing to enter any locked building on campus must contact a campus police officer and fill out a Building Entry Form. - 14.
-Possession of keys by students to any HCC lock is prohibited.
+- Possession of keys by students to any HCC lock is prohibited.
 The only exception is a dormitory key for which a deposit has been paid.
-Offenders may be dismissed from school. - 15.
-Indecent dress or language (including written or oral) is prohibited on campus. - 16.
-Any person or persons on the campus for the purpose of soliciting must have prior approval of the chief student services officer. - 17.
-No student cars are to be washed on campus without permission. - 18.
+Offenders may be dismissed from school. - 14.
+Indecent dress or language (including written or oral) is prohibited on campus. - 15.
+Any person or persons on the campus for the purpose of soliciting must have prior approval of the chief student services officer. - 16.
+No student cars are to be washed on campus without permission. - 17.
 Cell phones should be turned off when entering classes and school activities where phone calls would interrupt school proceedings.
-When cell phones become a problem in an academic setting, the issue becomes a disciplinary matter. - 19.
-Students that fraudulently misrepresent facts may be fined up to \$100.00 and may be removed from class or school. - 20.
-Theft on campus may result in dismissal from the dormitory, limited access to the campus, or more serious disciplinary action. - 21.
+When cell phones become a problem in an academic setting, the issue becomes a disciplinary matter. - 18.
+Students that fraudulently misrepresent facts may be fined up to \$100.00 and may be removed from class or school. - 19.
+Theft on campus may result in dismissal from the dormitory, limited access to the campus, or more serious disciplinary action. - 20.
 Any student under disciplinary action may have to forfeit the right to participate in any school related activity.
-Also, they may not be eligible to run for any elected position nor be selected for any honor or award. - 22.
+Also, they may not be eligible to run for any elected position nor be selected for any honor or award. - 21.
 The unauthorized buying and selling of goods and services on campus is prohibited.

-Discipline and Appeal Procedure
+Non-Academic Discipline and Appeal Procedure

-Non-academic discipline of the students at Holmes Community College is administered through the Dean of Students' office on the Goodman campus, the Vice President's office at Ridgeland, and the Vice President's office at Grenada.
-These individuals are referred to elsewhere in this handbook as the Chief Student Services' Officer (CSSO).
+Non-academic discipline of the students at Holmes Community College is administered through the office of the Campus Vice President or Director.
+These individuals are referred to elsewhere in the bulletin as the Chief Student Services' Officer (CSSO).
 Minor infractions of discipline and conduct are handled as they occur by the faculty and staff directly in charge at the point of infraction.
 Any discipline imposed in this manner may be appealed by the student to the CSSO on campus.
 More serious disciplinary problems among students are handled directly by the CSSO.
 Disciplinary hearings are of private, confidential nature and are closed to the public.